Lima, Peru: The City of Love

 Beneath them is a long drop to the sea which stretches on uninterrupted for miles, framing the city.
 They clutch each other passionately, drawing each other in and dramatically silhouetting the landscape.

-Their group of friends sits in a line facing the sea amongst the other scattered onlookers, barely paying attention to the couple.
+Their group of friends sits in a line facing the sea with the other scattered onlookers, barely paying attention to the couple.
 This passion encapsulates the vibes the booming Peruvian capital gives off.

 A busy city where time seems to be of the essence, yet now and again remains caught in an infinite moment.